Peter-Sobhy1/Power-BI-Weather-Dashboard/README.md

 # 🌦️ Interactive Weather Dashboard (Power BI)

-This project is a fully dynamic Power BI dashboard that visualizes weather data (temperature and chance of rain) across three major Egyptian cities: **Cairo**, **Giza**, and **Alexandria**.
+This project is a fully dynamic Power BI dashboard that visualizes weather data (temperature and chance of rain) across almost all of Egypt (27 cities).
 The data is fetched from a live weather API and automatically refreshed every three hours.

 **Link** for the dashboard: https://app.powerbi.com/view?r=eyJrIjoiYTQ1OWZhOGEtNDRiYi00YWQ5LThiY2MtZTI3ZDA0YzVkYmFiIiwidCI6IjJiYjZlNWJjLWMxMDktNDdmYi05NDMzLWMxYzZmNGZhMzNmZiIsImMiOjl9